JuliaComputing/gRPCClient.jl/README.md

 - `success`: whether the request was completed successfully.
 - `message`: any error message if request was not successful

-### `gRPCException`

-Every gRPC request returns the result and a future representing the status of the gRPC request.
-Use the `gRPCCheck` method on the status future to check the request status and throw a `gRPCException` if it is not successful.

-A `gRPCException` has a member named `message` that may contain an error message if request was not successful.

 ### `gRPCCheck`

 ```julia